 Folklore and history

-Growing abundantly in North America, Evening Primrose was an important herb and food to the Native Americans.
+Growing abundantly in North America, Evening Primrose was an important herb and food to Indigenous people of North America.
 They boiled the nutty flavoured root as a staple food and used the leaves, flowers and seeds for medicinal purposes.
 Hunters are said to have rubbed the root on the soles of their moccasins to mask their smell and get closer to the animals.

 The Evening Primrose is a pretty little wildflower that has a long history of traditional use in herbal medicinal systems the world over.

 In Ayurveda it is known as the “King’s Cure-all”.
 Its fresh flowers, seeds, roots and essential oil are used in the treatment of impotence, fatigue, PMS and menopausal problems.
-The Native Americans used an infusion of Evening Primrose to speed up wound healing.
+The Indigenous people of North America used an infusion of Evening Primrose to speed up wound healing.
 They also used the root for haemorrhoids and the seed oil for skin problems.